thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Blackboard.md

 ![PropertyNode](Images/PropertyNode.png)

-## Exposed Properties on Inspector
+## Exposed Properties in Inspector

 Exposed properties become visible on a [Visual Effect Inspector](VisualEffectComponent.md), in the Properties area, if their Exposed flag is checked in the blackboard.
 They appear in the same order and categories as they are defined in the blackboard.